Rodri200906/IPTV-Rodri/README.md

 # IPTV-Rodri

-This is a IPTV file by me an she contents Portuguese and French Channels.
+This is a IPTV file by me and he content channels from Portugal,France,Finland,Brazil,Czech Republic and Germany.

 # How to add on IPTV Player ?